adamhamilton44/My-Secret-Vault/README.md

 ## Optimizations

 Script will first base 64 encode a copy of your file, It will not use the file, only copy it.

 Next i use ccrypt to encrypt the copied file.
 Then we use tomb to encrypt a 1 GB (1024 Mib) space from the home directory and encrypt it with a password and key.

-Finally the script will place the file in the directory close the directory and as far as anyone knows there is nothing to see here.
-All together there are 2 encrypted methods done and 1 method of encoding.
+Finally the script will place the file in the directory, close the directory, and as far as anyone knows there is nothing to see here.
+All together there are 2 encryption methods done and 1 method of encoding.

 To help the user i supply a text file with the needed information to de-crypt the directory and file with easy to copy paste instructions

 ## Run Locally